 - If you haven’t already obtained travel insurance for your trip, consider traveling protected with World Nomads.

 - Don’t forget to pack your island necessities (as they can cost a bundle in the island warungs!).
 We recommend bringing plenty of high-SPF sunscreen, a wide-brimmed beach hat, mosquito repellent, water shoes and a swim suit, of course!

 - We’re certain you’ll be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos (that can later be beautifully compiled into a travel photo book).
+Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
 We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures and is slim and lightweight budget camera).